erikemg/BetterFocus/README.md

 ## Features

 - **Website Blocking**: The extension can block specified websites during certain hours of the day.
-The blocked hours are currently set to 9:00-17:00.
+The blocked hours are by default set to 9:00-17:00.
+- **Feed Blocker**: The extension blocks all recommendation feeds on big social media sites to prevent binges.
 - **Custom Messages**: The extension displays a series of custom prompts when a user tries to access a blocked website.
 These prompts ask the user to confirm their intent to access the website.
 - **Timer Feature**: The extension includes a timer feature that forces the user to wait for a certain duration before accessing the blocked website.
 The timer is currently set to 15 seconds.